snabb/httpreaderat/README.md

 HTTP Range Requests (see [RFC 7233](https://tools.ietf.org/html/rfc7233)) are used to retrieve the requested byte range.
-There is an optional fallback mechanism which can be used to buffer the file locally if the server does not support Range Requests.
+There is an optional fallback mechanism which can be used to download the whole file and buffer it locally if the server does not support Range Requests.

 When using this package with "archive/zip", it is good idea to also use "[github.com/avvmoto/buf-readerat](https://github.com/avvmoto/buf-readerat)"